JorjaFox/library/_source/_recaps/csi/homecoming.md

 ## Quotes

-**Sidle** Everyone's got some weakness.
+**Sidle:** Everyone's got some weakness.
 Especially when it comes to family.